rockfordlhotka/Cloud-Native-HOL/docs/prerequisites.md

 We will use some cloud-based services

-1. You should have an active GitHub or visualstudio.com subscription
+1. You should have an active GitHub account
-1. (optional) You should have an active Azure subscription with credits remaining (if you have MSDN you have access to some amount of Azure credits every month - and you must have MSDN if you have Visual Studio)
+1. You must have an active Azure subscription with credits remaining (if you have MSDN you have access to some amount of Azure credits every month - and you must have MSDN if you have Visual Studio)

 ## The workstation you should bring

-**Before arriving at the event** you should make sure your laptop workstation has the following (assuming PC, but if you have a Mac you should have comparable tooling installed)
+**Before arriving at the event** you should make sure your laptop workstation has the following:

+> Assuming PC, but if you have a Mac you should have comparable tooling installed.

 1. Windows 10 1809 or later
 1. Visual Studio 2017 or later (preferably 2019)